fahimjason/natours/README.md

-# FAQ for my Advanced CSS Project
+# FAQ for Natours CSS Project

 This repo contains starter files and the finished project files for all the project.